AlfredoDiodati/scoredriven_validation/README.md

 written down lives in `docs/` too; no directory in this tree carries a note of its own.

-## The agent-based model, and whose it is
+## The agent-based model

-The simulated economy is not this project's work.
-It is the DSK stock-flow-consistent model - Dystopian Schumpeter meeting Keynes - whose source is vendored under `model/dsk_sfc` from
+The economy simulated here is not this project's.
+It is the DSK stock-flow-consistent model - Dystopian Schumpeter meeting Keynes - and the code under `model/dsk_sfc` is the code its own authors released alongside their peer-reviewed paper:

     https://github.com/CoMoS-SA/Reissl_2025
     commit 611ff9cb44348baa55be1bc315eefe2c117ccd44

-Cite that repository, and the paper it accompanies, for the model itself; the DSK family it belongs to is Lamperti, Dosi, Napoletano, Roventini and Sapio's integrated climate-macro agent-based model.
-Nothing in this repository claims authorship of the economics.

-It is vendored rather than fetched because every result here is a function of the exact simulator that produced it, and a generator that is not in the tree cannot be reproduced from it.

-### What this project changed in it

-Two kinds of change, both recorded with their measurements in `docs/DSK_MODEL_CHANGES.md`:

-- **Speed.** A run went from 34.840 s to 1.570 s, 22.2x, which turns the experiment's serial cost from roughly 9700 core-hours into 436.
-The changes are an optimised build, one memory layout, several loop restructurings, and reductions that were being recomputed; nine further attempts were measured and thrown away, and those are written down too.
-- **One bug**, upstream's: every output filename is built into a fixed 64-byte buffer, so the model corrupts memory and then crashes when it is invoked through a path of any realistic length.
-The buffers are now `PATH_MAX`.
-This one was not optional - the simulation driver invokes the model through a scratch directory, which is squarely in the range that fails.

-No change is allowed to move a number. `make test-dsk_build_equivalence` builds an unmodified binary from `model/dsk_sfc/upstream/` and compares every byte of the two results files over five seeds; it has to say `PASSED` or the change does not go in.
-Byte equality is stronger than statistical indistinguishability: two runs that agree byte for byte cannot be separated by any test.
-That guarantee is established with the model's seven shock flags at zero, which is how the experiment runs them and, per `docs/ABM_SYSTEM_SIMULATION.md`, how they should stay.
+Cite that repository and that paper for the model.
+The economics is theirs, and this project starts from their program rather than from a reimplementation of it, so that what is validated here is the published model and not a second opinion about it.

+### Made to run a million times

+The validation needs 1000 parameter configurations simulated 1000 times each.
+At the speed the published code runs, one 600-period simulation takes 34.8 seconds, which puts the experiment at roughly 9700 core-hours: 73 days of the desktop it was measured on.
+It now takes 1.570 seconds, 436 core-hours, 5.3 days - 22 times faster.

+None of that came from changing what the model computes.
+It came from how the program stores its data and how often it repeats itself:

+- **The build.** The published `CMakeLists.txt` selects a debug build and adds no optimisation flag, so a default compile carries none.
+Building it as release is worth 3.8x on its own, before anything in the source is touched.
+- **The direction the arrays are read in.** The model keeps each firm's stock of machines in arrays indexed by period, then machine supplier, then firm.
+  Several of its loops worked through one firm at a time, which means reading a single number out of each of four hundred separate places in memory, tens of millions of times a run.
+Running the firms on the inside of those loops reads the same numbers consecutively instead, which is the difference between a memory system that can anticipate the next read and one that cannot.
+- **Answers that were being recomputed.** A bank pushing its non-customers to the end of its credit ranking rescanned the whole ranking once for each of them, when the answer only moves by one each time.
+A firm owns machines of very few vintages - 98 per cent of the firm-and-vintage pairs the model sweeps every period hold nothing - and every one of those was being visited and multiplied by zero.

+### Why the results are still the published model's

+Every change has to leave the model's output identical to the published code's, byte for byte. `make test-dsk_build_equivalence` compiles their unmodified source, runs both programs over the same seeds, and compares all 3 MB of each run's output; a change that moves a single digit does not go in.

+That is a stronger guarantee than statistical agreement.
+Two runs that agree byte for byte cannot be told apart by any test, so the question of whether the faster version drifts away from the published one does not arise.
+Nine further changes were tried, measured, and dropped for not being faster.
+`docs/DSK_MODEL_CHANGES.md` holds the whole record: every change, every timing and the setup it was taken under, every rejected attempt, and what the test does and does not cover.

 ### Using the simulator